skmono/dist_mnistdemo/README.md

 ```
 This builds and docker image and generates the network bridge.

+Note: If sudo is required to run docker commands, run the scripts (`build.sh` and `run.sh` with sudo privileges.)

 To test the distributed training, run the first worker with
 ```
 ./run.sh 0